HolyBlackCat/rcoro/README.md

 }
 ```

 This pattern is useful for naming coroutines.
-And for class members, you'd want to add `MyClass &self` as a coroutine parameter.

 Returning `auto` would work too, but it forces the function body to be visible at the call site, which is bad for compilation times.